Manhattan

 Hours: Daily 8:00 AM – 9:00 PM (May through October); Daily 8:00 AM – 7:00 PM (November through April)

 Jewish Museum - An intersection of art and Jewish culture housed in a French Renaissance-style mansion, offering free admission every Saturday.
+NYPL Culture Pass also has free or cheap offers.

 Address: 1109 5th Ave, New York, NY 10128